tapis-project/uh-hpc-in-the-cloud/block2/intro-to-abaco.md

 ### Executing Actors by Passing JSON ###

 You can also send pure JSON as the actor message.
 To do so, specify a Content-Type of "application/json".
 Here is an example using curl:

 ```
 $ curl -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -d '{"username": "jdoe", "application_id": "print-env-cli-DggdGbK-0.1.0" }' https://api.tacc.cloud/actors/v2/$ACTOR_ID/messages
 ```

-One advantage to passing JSON is that the python library will automatically attempt to deserialize it into a pure Python object.
+For actors written in Python, Abaco provides a set of helper Python functions for tasks such as parsing the message data and returning "results".
+One advantage to passing JSON  is that this library will automatically attempt to deserialize the JSON into a pure Python object.
 This shows up in the `context` object under the `message_dict` key.
-For example, for the example above, the corresponding rector (if written in Python) could retrieve the application_id from the message with the following code:
+For example, for the example above, the corresponding actor (if written in Python) could retrieve the application_id from the message with the following
+code:

 ```
 from tapispy.actors import get_context